 Okay, we've established that it's best to begin grooming your puppy right from day one.
 Now we need to take a look at how it's done, with a few grooming tips thrown in.

-Be sure to have everything you're likely to need for your grooming session before you begin.
+Make sure you have all the puppy grooming tools you're going to need for your grooming session before you begin.

-I recommend you being grooming your puppy on a table but don't leave him alone otherwise he may fall and injure himself.
+Grooming your puppy on a table is best, (it will also be easier on your back) but be careful not to leave him alone otherwise he may fall and injure himself.

 Dogs can be very sensitive about having their paws handled, so it's best to get your Cocker Spaniel puppy used to this at a very early age.

-Your new pet won't need his nails trimming just yet, but now is the time to acclimatise him to the sight, feel and sound of nail clippers, scissors, and nail file.
+Your new baby won't need his nails trimming just yet, but now is the time to acclimatize him to the sight, feel and sound of nail clippers, scissors, and nail file.

 Without these preparatory exercises, you don't even want to think about his behavior when it's time to clip his nails!
 The words 'Tasmanian devil' spring to mind!

-I recommend you follow the above link which explains all about cutting your dog's nails.
-When you've read the article, and you feel confident enough, you could begin by clipping only one nail each day before gradually working up to all four paws.
+Follow this link, which explains all about cutting your dog's nails.
+When you've read the article, and you feel confident enough, you could begin by snipping a tiny amount from only one nail each day before gradually working up to all four paws.

 If your puppy stays still, praise him and give him the occasional treat.